danbev/learning-openssl/notes/issues.md

 ```console
 (lldb) thread return 1
 ```
-Then it things will work and we'll be able to create a signature from.
+Then if things will work and we'll be able to create a signature from.
 Should the operation be specified as something different in the macro?
 The idea would be that evp_pkey_ctx_state return `EVP_PKEY_STATE_LEGACY`.
 But another option would be to update `legacy_ctrl_to_param` to include a case for